PainfulDiodes/BeanPort/README.md

 "Read" and "Write" are from the target system's point of view.
 Which two actual port numbers these land on is a property of the target system's own address decoder — see the schematic for the specific mapping used there as an example.
 A dedicated external decoder (qualified by the target's I/O strobe) selects this register pair.
 The target should gate its own bus.

+Reading DATA with nothing available returns `0x00` rather than repeating the last byte received — a target that skips checking read-available entirely may treat `0x00` as "nothing more to read" instead of silently re-reading stale data (although of course `0x00` may be a genuine byte of data in the stream).

 ### Signal path

 A byte crosses through the same stages regardless of direction, just in reverse: